ajfisher/jsiot-workshop-slides/slides.md

 So if you want to do more and look for more info, here's some places to do so.

 ---

-## Get involved

-* NodeBots nights - 1st Wednesday every month
-* CCHS / Hack Melbourne - across the road
-* gitter.im/rwarldon/johnny-five

----

 # Workshop:<br/> Web Connected Physical things with JavaScript
 <!-- .slide: class="title" -->

-DDD, August 8, 2015 <!-- .element: class="location" -->
+JSIOT workshop <!-- .element: class="location" -->

 Andrew Fisher @ajfisher<!-- .element: class="author" -->